Monishkumar946/coursera-test/README.md

-# HTML, CSS and Javascript for Web Developers coursera course
+# HTML, CSS and Javascript  coursera

 This repository contains my submissions for this course as the part of peer grading review